nexmo-community/aws-transcribe-voice-notes/README.md

 Vonage Voice API's Amazon Transcribe connector for Voice Notes transcribe audio clips created with Vonage API Client SDK (WebRTC client).

-The Voice Note audio file must be converted to PCM 16 bits 16 kHz mono.
+The Voice Note audio file must be converted to PCM 16 bits 16 kHz mono before submitting it via HTTP POST to this connector.

 Your Vonage Voice API application uses HTTP POST to the connector address with:
 - The Voice Note audio file as binary payload for the HTTP POST body,
-- Must include the query parameters:
+- And must include the query parameters:
-	- webhook_url (e.g. https://my_server.my_company.com:32000/transcript) where the transcript will be posted by the connector
+	- *webhook_url* (e.g. https://my_server.my_company.com:32000/transcript) where the transcript will be posted by the connector
-	- language_code (e.g. en-US), which defines the transcription language
+	- *language_code* (e.g. en-US), which defines the transcription language
-	- entity (e.g. agent, courier, customer, supervisor, receptionist), any argument may be set for your own application logic
+	- *entity* (e.g. agent, courier, customer, supervisor, receptionist), any argument may be set for your own application logic
-	- id (for any reference you may need), should be unique
+	- *id* (for any reference you may need), should be unique

 A few seconds later, the connector posts back to your Vonage Voice API application webhook_url (in the body of an HTTP POST):</br>
 	- the transcript,</br>